 The key ingredient to the digital world is the availability of affordable computing and storage resources.
-From deeply embedded microcontrollers to supercomputers, our modern civilization demands even more on computing and storage to enable new applications and change our way of life.
+From deeply embedded microcontrollers to supercomputers, our modern civilisation demands even more on computing and storage to enable new applications and change our way of life.
 In less than 10 years, mobile computing, a.k.a smartphones linked by Internet to data centres, have changed the way we see, interact and understand the world.
 Even in less developed countries, having a smartphone is nearly as vital as food.
 Computing and storage systems are morphing from classical computers with a screen and a keyboard to smart phones and to deeply embedded systems in the fabric of things.
-This revolution on how we now interact with machines is mainly due to the advance in Artificial intelligence, more precisely of machine learning (Deep learning) that allows machine to better comprehend the world by vision, audio and various signal analysis.
+This revolution on how we now interact with machines is mainly due to the advance in artificial intelligence, more precisely of machine learning (deep learning) that allows machine to better comprehend the world by vision, audio and various signal analysis.
+This advance in Al is also due to the progress in computing and storage that allows the processing of more and more data, so that it is possible to "train" the artificial Intelligence algorithms on a greater amount of data.